djthorpe/remotes/README.md

   * Use `remotes-client -keymap <name> -send <key> <key>` to lookup keys and transmit the pulses

-There are a variety of other arguments you can use:
+There are a variety of other flags you can use when invoking `remotes-client`:

 ```
 bash% remotes-client -help